Sarah Rose Cavanagh Ph.D.

 A recent article by psychologist Jean Twenge in the Atlantic warns that "the twin rise of the smartphone and social media has caused an earthquake of a magnitude we’ve not seen in a very long time, if ever" and that "it’s not an exaggeration to describe iGen as being on the brink of the worst mental-health crisis in decades.
 Much of this deterioration can be traced to their phones."

-The articles has been scattered prolifically all over my Twitter and Facebook, with parents crowing, "I KNEW IT!" and popular newsmedia wringing their hands.
+The article has been scattered prolifically all over my Twitter and Facebook feed, with parents crowing, "I knew it!" and popular newsmedia wringing their hands.

 The problem with both the article and the resulting attention is three-fold:

-Nowhere is Twenge's bias more obvious to me than in some research that she actually does review but then casts aside as seemingly irrelevant to her thesis - namely, the vast counter-evidence to the "destroyed generation" thesis contained in her headline.
-In the introduction to the piece she notes that this generation has sharply lower rates of alcohol use, teen pregnancies, unprotected sex, smoking, and car accidents than previous generations.
+Nowhere does Twenge's bias seem more obvious to me than in research that she reviews but then casts aside as seemingly irrelevant to her thesis — namely, the vast counter-evidence to the "destroyed generation" thesis contained in her headline.
+In the introduction to the piece, she notes that this generation has sharply lower rates of alcohol use, teen pregnancies, unprotected sex, smoking, and car accidents than previous generations.
 This is what a destroyed generation looks like?